 - Kitchens – Remove grease from the oven, stove top, and range hood, and replace burner pans on the stove.
 Clean out kitchen cabinets and remove clutter from countertops to increase the counter space available.

 - Basements and Attics – Large storage areas are always desirable to potential buyers, so make sure they are cleaned, decluttered, and organized as best as possible.
 Consider storing items at a friend’s house, or in a storage pod if you have a lot of possessions.

 Along with the cosmetic changes listed above, renovations will increase your property’s value.
 According to Canadian surveys, the top three renovations that provide the best return on investment are washrooms (75-100% return), kitchens (75-100% return), and interior and exterior painting (50-100% return).
 However, do keep in mind that some buyers do prefer to customize their homes and are looking for blank canvases to work with.

-The following are my top recommendations for other renovations and the likely return on investment:
+The following are my top recommendations for other home improvement tips and the likely return on investment:

 - Replacing roof shingles (50% to 80%)

 - Replacing the furnace and heating system (50% to 80%)

 - Renovating the basement (50% to 75%)

 - Adding a recreation room (50% to 75%)

 - Replacing windows and doors (50% to 75%)